fern-api/medplum-clients/README.md

 [ResourceList.java](./medplum-java-client/src/generated/java/com/medplum/types/fhir/ResourceList.java) is a union type.
 Union types can be visited by calling the `accept` method and passing in a visitor so that a client can be sure they handle all possible states.

-[SampleApplication Main.java](./medplum-sample-application//src/main/java/com/sample/Main.java) is an example of how to consume the java client.
+[SampleApplication/Main.java](./medplum-sample-application//src/main/java/com/sample/Main.java) is an example of how to consume the java client.

 ## Known Limitations